dupr/duprkit/README.md

 ## Known problems

-1. this toy is still not properly assessed. people on IRC suggested me test it against chromium, fpc, lazarus.
+1. this toy is still not properly assessed. people on IRC suggested me test it against chromium, fpc, lazarus, boost

 2. currently it works not quite well with very short license declarations, such as the one on the python script itself `:-(`.